ggarcia24/aws_documentation/networking_and_content_delivery/VPC.md

 ^1609849371338
 - What could it be if an EC2 Instance in a private subnet without internet access could not connect to a Gateway VPC Endpoint i.e S3?:: Take into account that VPC Endpoints have their regions "hardcoded" that means that you are required to specify the region when interacting using API/CLI
 ^1609849371341
+- Can you attach a security group to a NAT Gateway?:: No, only NAT Instances support having a security group attached ^1649190364806
+- Can you use a NAT Gateway as a Bastion Host?:: No, only NAT Instances can be used as a Bastion Host ^1649190364811
+- Can you configure port forwarding in a NAT Gateway?:: No only NAT Instances support port forwarding ^1649190364813